How Technical Analysis Tools work

 The average directional index is an indicator trend used by traders to calculate the momentum and stability of a trend.
 When ADX is recorded higher than 40, the trade is said to have strong momentum, either bullish or bearish.

-When the level of the Average directional index records below 20, the trend is unstable with no momentum.
+When the level of the Average directional index records is below 20, the trend is unstable with no momentum.

 The ADX is the major line on the signal, it is usually black.
 The other two lines can be shown periodically.
-They are called the DI+ and DI-.
+They are called DI+ and DI-.
 The lines are red and green respectively.
 The three lines work in unison to indicate the direction and momentum of the trend.

 If ADX is above 20 and DI+ above DI-: it suggests an uptrend or bullish trade.

-If ADX is below 20 and DI- above DI+: It suggests a bearish trend or a downtrend.
+If ADX is below 20 and DI- is above DI+: It suggests a bearish trend or a downtrend.

 When ADX is under 20, it shows a weak trend, always related to the DI- and DI+ quickly crossing one another.